Receiving earnings while you are claiming Employment Insurance benefits

 We will deduct any money you earn above that amount from your benefits on a dollar-for-dollar basis.

-Under the Working While on Claim (WWC) pilot project, once you have served the waiting period, if your earnings are equal to or less than 90% of your weekly earnings that were used to calculate your benefit rate, your benefits will be reduced at a rate of 50% of your earnings each week.
+Under the Working While on Claim (WWC) pilot project, once you have served the waiting period, if your earnings are equal to or less than 90% of your weekly earnings that were used to calculate your benefit rate, your benefits will be reduced at a rate of 50% of your earnings.
 Any earnings that exceed this 90% threshold, will be deducted dollar for dollar from your benefits.

 Receiving other income during your benefit period